Selected dates in 2021 - please see below for information on each Roadshow appearance

-Coinciding with the Architecture for Dogs exhibition on display at Japan House London from 19 September 2020, an interactive display of architectural pieces designed for dogs by world-class architects and designers is touring some of London’s most popular dog-walking sites this autumn.
+Inspired by the Architecture for Dogs exhibition, which was displayed at Japan House London between September 2020 and January 2021, an interactive display of architectural pieces designed for dogs by world-class architects and designers is touring some of London’s most popular dog-walking sites in 2021.

 Each architectural piece is designed with a different dog breed in mind and offers a playful and insightful exploration into architecture and design that can be joyful for both dogs and their human companions.